anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 ### Discovery of Pledge by Registrar-Agent {#discovery_uc2_ppa}

-The discovery of the pledge by registrar-agent should be done by using DNS-based Service Discovery {{RFC6763}} over Multicast DNS {{RFC6762}} to discover the pledge at “product-serial-number.brski-pledge.\_tcp.local.”
-The pledge constructs a local host name based on device local information (product-serial-number), which results in "product-serial-number.brski-pledge.\_tcp.local."
+The discovery of the pledge by registrar-agent should be done by using DNS-based Service Discovery {{RFC6763}} over Multicast DNS {{RFC6762}} to discover the pledge.
+The pledge constructs a local host name based on device local information (product-serial-number), which results in "product-serial-number._brski-pledge._tcp.local".
-It can then be discovered by the registrar-agent via mDNS.
-Note that other mechanisms for discovery may be used.

-The registrar-agent is able to build the same information based on the provided list of product-serial-number.
+The registrar-agent MAY use

+* "product-serial-number._brski-pledge._tcp.local", to discover a specific pledge, e.g., when connected to a local network.
+* "_brski-pledge._tcp.local" to get a list of pledges to be bootstrapped.

+To be able to detect the pledge using mDNS, network connectivity is required.
+For Ethernet it is provided by simply connecting the network cable.
+For WIFI networks, connectivity can be provided by using a pre-agreed SSID for bootstrapping.
+The same approach can be used by 6LoWPAN/mesh using a pre-agreed PAN ID.
+How to gain network connectivity is out of scope of this document.

 ## Bootstrapping Objects and Corresponding Exchanges {#exchanges_uc2}